Geoffst3r/Commoji/README.md

 ![Splash Page](https://github.com/Geoffst3r/python-group-project/blob/main/images/NewSplashPageScreenShor.png)
-On our splash page you can create a account and log into a account with a model that pops up when you click on the login or sighn in buttons.
+On our splash page, you can create an account and log into an account with a model that pops up when you click on the login or sign-in buttons.
 You can also use the Demo Now button to log in as a demo user.

 ***

 ![The Servers,Channels,and Messages Page](https://github.com/Geoffst3r/python-group-project/blob/main/images/latest%20servers%20and%20channels%20page.png)
-On our Servers,Channels,and Messages Page you can create a server,channel,message or edit a server,channel.
-You click on the green plus sighn to create a Server and the grey plus sighn to create a Channel.
-You can not create a server or channel with empty names and discriptions, but the url can be empty.
+On our Servers, Channels, and Messages Page you can create a server, channel, message, or edit a server, channel.
+You click on the green plus sign-in to create a Server and the grey plus sign-in to create a Channel.
+You can not create a server or channel with empty names and descriptions, but the URL can be empty.

 ***

 ![Reactions Page](https://github.com/Geoffst3r/python-group-project/blob/main/images/Reactions.png)
-On our reactions page you can open the reactions menu by pressing the plus button.
-From there you can select from the reactions and upon clicking one it will be added to a message and if you click your own reaction it will be deleated.
-You can also increase the number of reactions on a post either through the menu or clicking the reaction iself below the message.
+On our reactions page, you can open the reactions menu by pressing the plus button.
+From there you can select from the reactions and upon clicking one it will be added to a message and if you click your reaction it will be deleted.
+You can also increase the number of reactions on a post either through the menu or by clicking the reaction itself below the message.

 ***